 The Best Temperature for Sleep

-Finding the ideal sleeping temperature for your body is an important factor in your overall health.
-However, there are a number of factors at play when it comes to creating the ideal sleep environment.
-Climate, bedding, and nighttime routines all play a role in when you fall asleep — and how well you rest throughout the night.
+Finding the ideal sleeping temperature for your body is an important factor for a good night’s sleep.
+However, there are several more puzzle pieces at play when it comes to creating the ideal sleep environment.
+Climate, bedding, and nighttime routines all contribute to when you fall asleep — and how well you rest throughout the night.

-Taking control of these matters, by learning more about your sleep patterns, can ensure that you don’t miss out on shuteye.
-Your quality of sleep is directly affected by your body temperature, so taking actionable measures to intervene is important for your health, longevity, and happiness.
+Taking control of these matters by learning more about your sleep patterns, can ensure that you don’t miss out on a restorative night of sleep.
+Your quality of sleep is directly affected by your body temperature, bed room environment, and night-time routine, so taking actions to optimize them is important for your health, longevity, and happiness.